Watch the video

 The goal of this post: Search Engine Optimization Tutorial for Beginners is that you learn all the concepts of SEO.

-If you know the concepts, you can do the search engine optimization of your website or blog.
+If you know the concepts that I am going to show you in this search engine optimization tutorial for beginners post, you can do the search engine optimization of your website or blog.
 Or if you hire someone else to help you with the SEO, you can measure the work.

 Let’s start this search engine optimization tutorial for beginners.

-Like I told you before, the work for search engine optimization that you will have to do for your website or blog has two parts: on-page and off-page.
+Like I told you before in this post about search engine optimization tutorial for beginners, the work for search engine optimization that you will have to do for your website or blog has two parts: on-page and off-page.

 On-page search engine optimization is the most technical part and with the most concepts to cover.